thegworld/gtx-browser/headless/README.md

 ## Usage as a C++ library

-Headless Chromium can be built as a library for embedding into a C++ application.
+Headless GTx Browser can be built as a library for embedding into a C++ application.
 This approach is otherwise similar to controlling the browser over a DevTools connection, but it provides more customization points, e.g., for networking and [mojo services](https://docs.google.com/document/d/1Fr6_DJH6OK9rG3-ibMvRPTNnHsAXPk0VzxxiuJDSK3M/edit#heading=h.qh0udvlk963d).